About this Collection

 Species

-There are sixteen species of karst invertebrates listed as endangered in central Texas: six insects (three ground beetles and three mold beetles) and ten arachnids (three harvestmen, six spiders, and one pseudoscorpion).
+There are fifteen species of karst invertebrates listed as endangered in central Texas: six insects (three ground beetles and three mold beetles) and ten arachnids (three harvestmen, six spiders [one delisted], and one pseudoscorpion).
 These species are all generally pale with small or absent eyes and troglobitic, meaning that they are adapted to and only live underground.
 A list of the scientific and common names of these species as well as links to more information about each species is provided below.
 In addition, more information regarding each species' taxonomy, methods for specimen collection, and a list of taxonomists qualified to identify these species is provided in our Endangered Karst Invertebrate Taxonomy document.

 Insects